asmaa-a-abdelwahab/NLP-for-Arabic-Content-Classification/README.md

 - The Entrepreneurship Data was collected from eight websites: ryadibusiness, waya, youm7, jawlah, asharqbusiness, raedaamal, egyentrepreneur, and preneur-masr.
 - The Science & Technology Data was collected from three websites: RT-Online, asharq, and sputniknews.
 - The Data of the Other category was collected from three websites: UN News, birzeit university, and almashareq.

+## Manual
+This tools was built with Python and requires the installation of the

+### Main arguments
+The following are the required arguments to predict the class of any new text:

+- `-f <text_file>`: input txt file.
+- `-m <model>`: input binary file of the model. binary files are available at the Artifacts directory.